poulzinho/composing-sw/src/ch-09_curry-and-fn-composition/README.md

 - Define functions without declaring formal parameters
     - function and arrow functions (=>) cannot be used
     - instead call a function that returns a function with its own closure and fixed variable

+## Why to curry
+- For function composition